deadlyvipers/dojo_rules/introduction.md

 Dojo Rules
 ==========
 * Always be on time
+* Always be on time more content
-* Always take off your shoes
+* Always take off your shoes.